Frequently Asked Questions

 -

-Exports are allowed and compensated for customers with interconnection agreements participating in Incentive Option 1: Emergency Dispatch and Incentive Option 3: Market-Aware Storage Virtual Power Plant Pilot.
+Exports are allowed and compensated for customers with interconnection agreements participating in Participation Option 1: Emergency Dispatch and Participation Option 3: Market-Aware Storage Virtual Power Plan Pilot.
 Participants must comply with their interconnection agreement.
 Dispatch in violation of an interconnection agreement is not eligible for incentive payments.

 Event Questions